 Kevin Yu, Chinese Taipei

-The former ASU golfer and Scottsdale resident will compete in his first Olympics.
+The former ASU golfer and Scottsdale resident competed in his first Olympics, finishing 52nd in the men's golf strokes competition.